Monday, April 25, 2011

 Perhaps we should have made the qq-plot first, as it looks like we might have some unaccounted-for population stratification or other bias.

 The code should run much faster and use less memory than before.
 All the old functions that use ggplot2 are still available, now prefixed with "gg."
 Please feel free to use, modify, and redistribute, but kindly link back to this post.
-Here's the code:
+The function source code, data, SNPs of interest, and example code used in this post are all available in the qqman GitHub repository.

 1. This comment has been removed by the author.